For specific policies applicable to students enrolled in online graduate degree programs, please visit the individual program websites.

 Students will be allowed to register for a maximum of two Online Learning courses at a time.
 All Online Learning students must complete the online Student Evaluation of Teaching (SET) before final grades are posted on their records.

 Registration date information may be found on the Registrar's Registration Dates page.

 Current AU students should follow their normal registration procedures to register for an Online Learning course.
 Current AU students should schedule an appointment with their adviser to see which courses fit into their program requirements.

 Non-Degree Students who may be interested in Online Courses, as well as regular campus courses, should go to the Registration for First Time Non-Degree and Visiting Students page on the Summer Sessions site for information about registering.

-For Fall and Spring semesters, tuition rates for online learning courses will be the same as face-to-face courses.
+Tuition rates for online learning courses will be the same as face-to-face courses.
 Tuition rates are subject to change in the next academic year.

 The university’s employee educational benefits program may apply toward Online Learning courses.

 Online Learning courses are not eligible for the Alumni Audit program.